luticakep/vinyl-shop-mobile/README.md

 Yes, I implement a theme for my application.
 Inside my main.dart, I defined a theme using ThemeData constructor.
 I set the primary color to cyan and the secondary color to cyan[800].
 I used the primary color as my header for main page and the drawer header.

+## How do you manage navigation in a multi-page Flutter application?
+In a multi-page Flutter application, we can manage navigation using the Navigator class.
+- To navigate to a new page, we can use the push method.
+Example: Navigator.push(context, MaterialPageRoute(builder: (context) => NewPage()));
+- To navigate back to the previous page, we can use the pop method.
+Example: Navigator.pop(context);
+- To replace the current page with a new page, we can use the pushReplacement method.
+Example: Navigator.pushReplacement(context, MaterialPageRoute(builder: (context) => NewPage()));

 </details>